egberts/easy-admin/500-dns/README.zones.details.md

 You can peek at a secondary zone file, but not change it.

-First Line - Zone File Format
+First Lines - Zone File Format
 -----------------------------
 First line of a zone file contains enough information to describe this zone (or domain name part not having a period symbol.)